elastic/detection-rules/hunting/windows/docs/detect_dll_hijack_via_masquerading_as_microsoft_native_libraries_elastic_defend.md

 ## Notes

 - This hunt require the creation of an enrichment policy to use with the ES|QL (ENRICH command).
-- Using dll.hash.sha256 for Elastic Defend or file.hash.sha256 for Sysmon you can pivot to further investigate the DLL origin and purpose.
+- The `dll.hash.sha256` field can be used to pivot and further investigate the DLL origin and purpose.
 - Paths like C:\Users\Public and C:\ProgramData\ are often observed in malware employing DLL side-loading.
-- Process code signature information is not captured in Sysmon Image Load Events (not present in the ES|QL hunt).
 ## MITRE ATT&CK Techniques

 - [T1574](https://attack.mitre.org/techniques/T1574)